Cellular stress response: Effects on cancer

 Cell stress can have both cancer-suppressing and cancer-promoting effects.
 Increased levels of oxidant stress may kill cancer cells.
-Furthermore, different forms of cellular stress can cause protein misfolding and aggregation leading to proteotoxicity.
+Different forms of cellular stress can cause protein misfolding and aggregation leading to proteotoxicity.
 Tumor microenvironment stress leads to canonical and noncanonical endoplasmic stress (ER) responses, which trigger autophagy and are engaged during proteotoxic challenges to clear unfolded or misfolded proteins and damaged organelles to mitigate stress.

-There are links between unfolded protein response (UPR) responses and autophagy, oxidative stress, and inflammatory response signals in ER stress: aggregation of unfolded/misfolded proteins in the endoplasmic reticulum lumen causes the UPR to be activated.
+There are links between unfolded protein responses (UPRs) and autophagy, oxidative stress, and inflammatory response signals in ER stress: aggregation of unfolded/misfolded proteins in the endoplasmic reticulum lumen causes the UPR to be activated.
 Chronic ER stress produces endogenous or exogenous damage to cells and activates UPR, which leads to impaired intracellular calcium and redox homeostasis.
-Cancer cells may become dependent on stress response mechanisms that involve lysosomal macromolecule degradation, or even autophagy that recycles entire organelles However, tumor cells exhibit therapeutic stress resistance-associated secretory phenotype involving extracellular vesicles (EVs) such as oncosomes and heat shock proteins.
-Furthermore, cancer cells with aberrant regulatory modifications in the chromatin of certain genes respond with different kinetics to cell stress, triggering expression of genes that protect them from cytotoxic conditions, and also by activating expression of genes that influence surrounding tissue in a manner that facilitates tumor growth.
+Cancer cells may become dependent on stress response mechanisms that involve lysosomal macromolecule degradation, or even autophagy that recycles entire organelles.
+However, tumor cells exhibit therapeutic stress resistance-associated secretory phenotype involving extracellular vesicles such as oncosomes and heat shock proteins.
+Cancer cells with aberrant regulatory modifications in the chromatin of certain genes respond with different kinetics to cell stress, triggering expression of genes that protect them from cytotoxic conditions, and also by activating expression of genes that influence surrounding tissue in a manner that facilitates tumor growth.